CailleauThierry/PowerShell_to_Python/README.md

 }

 This made me realize that:

-1. Adding the path to "powershell.exe" allows it to run with Powershell without the massage "Activation of the selected Python environment is not supported".... ..."Use Command Prompt"
+1. Adding the path to "powershell.exe" allows it to run with Powershell without the message "Activation of the selected Python environment is not supported".... ..."Use Command Prompt"

 2. Changing "python.pythonPath" to point to python.exe instead of pythonw.exe display the result in the PowerShell prompt as expected.
 Note: I renamed the executable python.exe to python370.exe to help document my examples this was run using Python 3.7.0

     ],